vtrixe/EcommerceStore/README.md

 Single admin panel for multiple client-side applications Getting Started Locally

-To set up the project locally, you will need to have Node.js and NPM installed.
+## To set up the project locally
+You will need to have Node.js and NPM installed.
 Once you have Node.js and NPM installed, you can clone the repository and install the dependencies:

 git clone https://github.com/your-username/Fashion-Ecommerce-Admin-Backend.git
 cd Fashion-Ecommerce-Admin-Backend